mendess/SIRS/slides/presentation.md

 to the server is encrypted with a secret shared between the guardian and the child.
 This way, although these two clients never directly message each other they can still communicate with confidentiality.

+To make sure the secret shared between the child and the guardian isn't intercepted this sharing is done physically with a QR code.
+Where the guardian produces a code and the child scans it.
 </div>

 ## Secure Protocols